Puliyanthivu

 Puliyanthivu (புளியந்தீவு) is an island of Sri Lanka and part of Batticaloa town.
-It has important infrastructures such as government buildings (District Secretariat.
-Municipal council, Post office, Public library, Teaching hospital, Bus stand, etc.), banks, schools, religious worship places and historical importance places, notably Batticaloa Fort.
+It has important infrastructures such as government buildings (District Secretariat. municipal council, post office, public library, teaching hospital, bus stand, etc.), banks, schools, worship places and places of historical importance, notably Batticaloa Fort.

 Etymology

 Batticaloa historical book Mattakalapputh Thamilakam quotes from Swami Vipulananda that Vedda’s chieftain Puliyan ruled the area and his name later adapted to the island.
 Puliyanthivu literally means "island of Puliyan" (thivu means island).
-Also, the book quotes from Mahavamsa that there was a caste called Pulinthar, which could be the reason for the name of island.
-As per the common naming of villages in Batticaloa, which called by name of tree and pond, the island could have been used the name of tree tamarind, since there was a lot of tamarind trees in the area.
-Tamarind is called Puli in Tamil.
+Also, the book quotes from Mahavamsa that there was a caste called Pulinthar, which could be the reason for the name of the island.
+As per the common naming norms of villages in Batticaloa, which are called by the name of tree or a pond, the island could have been named after the tamarind tree, as there were a lot of tamarind trees in the area.
+Tamarind is called "puli" in Tamil.
 Literally, it means "island of tamarind".